 SQL for Recursive Data Organization

 When it comes to organizing data in a database, one useful feature of SQL is its ability to handle recursive data.
-Recursive data refers to data that’s structured in a tree-like fashion, where each record can be linked to a parent record.
+Recursive data refers to data that is structured in a tree-like fashion, where each record can be linked to a parent record.
 This can be incredibly useful when dealing with data that naturally forms a hierarchy, such as organizational charts, file systems, or product categories.

 SQL provides a recursive query feature called the Common Table Expressions (CTEs) that allows developers to write queries that can refer to themselves, effectively creating a loop that can traverse through a data hierarchy.
 CTEs are usually prefixed with the WITH keyword and are followed by a SELECT statement that contains the recursion.